 One gigabit is the same as 1,000 megabits – so it’s a big leap forward in connection speeds that could benefit you and your business into the future.

 Gigabit vouchers can be used by small and medium-sized businesses and the local communities surrounding them to contribute to the installation cost of a gigabit capable connection.

-Businesses can claim up to £3,000 against the cost of connection either individually or as part of a group project.
+Individual businesses and group projects can claim up to £2,500 against the cost of connection.
 Residents can benefit from the scheme as part of a group project which also includes businesses, and can claim for a voucher of £500.
 Up to ten residents can be included in one SME application.

 For full details about whether you are eligible for a voucher and to connect you to a full fibre broadband supplier, visit the following pages:

 There is a six-step process to accessing a gigabit connection through this voucher scheme.
 Businesses or residents that are eligible for gigabit vouchers must contact a supplier and they will apply for a voucher on your behalf.

 The scheme is supplier-led, so if you are interested in receiving a voucher and there are no registered suppliers in your area you can approach a supplier and encourage them to register for the scheme.
 The scheme is open to registration for both national and regional suppliers.

 You can boost your voucher value by joining together with other businesses and residential customers.
 Once you have a group of other users in your area your supplier may be able to pool your vouchers together to subsidise the cost of installing a connection.

 If you are a business, find a supplier in your area.

 If there are businesses and other residents in your area who want to install a gigabit capable connection you may be able to benefit from a voucher worth up to £500 as part of a group project led by a supplier.